(417) 886-EYES (3937) • (800) 995-3180

 During cataract surgery, the surgeon will remove the lens that has been clouded by a cataract, and replace it with a new crystal-clear lens.

-Before surgery, you will be asked to select the type of lens you want to have implanted.
-Relax...there are no "bad" choices; each of the lenses you will be offered will give you clear vision.
-The choice you make will be affected by, among other things, how you feel about remaining dependent on reading glasses or bifocals after cataract surgery.
+In preparation for your surgery, you will be asked to select the type of cataract surgery you want.
+Relax...there are no "bad" choices; each of the three options you will be offered will give you clear vision.
+Each option features a different type of replacement lens that will influence how dependent (or independent) from reading glasses and bifocals you will be after surgery, so your choice will depend on how you feel about wearing glasses.

-One of your choices is a monofocal replacement lens.
-You will have clear vision, but this lens cannot compensate for age-related loss of reading vision ("presbyopia"), so those who opt for this type of replacement lens usually need glasses to improve near vision or to fine-tune distance vision.
-Most monofocal lens recipients are quite happy with their choice.
-However, if you are very bothered by your need for reading glasses or bifocals, you may want to consider another type of lens.
+One of your choices is TRADITIONAL cataract surgery.
+You will have clear vision, but the replacement lens implanted during traditional cataract surgery cannot compensate for age-related loss of reading vision ("presbyopia").
+If you opt for the traditional surgery, you will still need glasses to improve near vision or to fine-tune distance vision.
+Most of the people who select the traditional option are quite happy with their choice.
+However, if you are very bothered by your need for reading glasses or bifocals, you may want to consider the other two options before making your decision.